XinCode/RecMe/README.md

 -----------------------------------
 Check the package "ch.epfl.lsir.xin.test" where we show how each algorithm is used to provide recommendation.

 The correctness of the implemented algorithms is (in part) validated by comparing with MyMediaLite (http://mymedialite.net/) using MovieLens100k dataset.
-Note that rating prediction accuracy of algorithms has been thoroughly tested but the ranking performance is not fully studied yet (an important follow-up task ;).
+Note that rating prediction accuracy of algorithms has been thoroughly tested but the ranking performance is not fully supported yet (an important follow-up task ;).

 GPL License: